sustainable-computing-io/kepler-doc/docs/usage/deep_dive.md

 In bare-metal environments that allow the direct collection of real-time system power metrics, Kepler can split the power consumption of a given system resource using the Ratio Power model.
 The APIs that expose the real-time power metrics export the absolute power, which is the sum of the dynamic and idle power.
 To be more specific, the dynamic power is directly related to the resource utilization and the idle power is the constant power that does not vary regardless if the system is at rest or with load.
-This concept is important because the idle and dynamic power are splitted differently across all processes.
+This concept is important because the idle and dynamic power are split differently across all processes.

 #### Estimated System Power Metrics (Virtual Machines)